Teaching values to infants

 (Part 2 of 4)

-Studies show that basic values are set during your child's early years.
-These basic values are slow to change.
-Early childhood is the most teachable moment you will have for transmitting your values to your child.
+Studies show that basic values are set during your child's early years and these basic values are slow to change.
+That is why early childhood is the most teachable moment you will have for transmitting your values to your child.

 + Free Shipping & Returns on Eligible Items.

 Your young child relies on you to help him make good decisions.
 He doesn't see the world the same way that you do.
 He is naturally self-centered and slow to see a situation from another's point of view.
 For example, a 4-year-old may not realize that the cashier is upset when he walks out of the store without paying for a candy bar.

 He can make simple decisions, recognize right and wrong and acknowledge the rights of other people, but he needs your consistent guidance and good example.